binarybottle/engram/README.md

 A Iseri, Ma Eksioglu, International Journal of Industrial Ergonomics, 48, 127-138, 2015.

-### Step 2: Add command shortcut characters

-**Left:**  common command characters (Z,X,C,V) on the left as per convention and Q on the right:

-                   -  -  U  -        -  R  -  -  Q
-                   I  O  E  A        H  T  S  N  J
-                   V  Z  X  C        -  -  -  -

-- V,Z,X,C command characters are familiarly placed on the bottom left row.

-**Right:**  common command characters (Y,Z,X,C,V) on the right and Q on the left:

-                   Q  -  U  -        -  S  R  Y  Z
-                   I  O  E  A        H  T  N  C  X
-                   -  -  -  -        -  -  -  V

-- Z is the least frequent letter and is placed in the hardest-to-reach position.
-- Z & Y (Undo & Redo), and X & C (Cut & Copy) pair well together.
-- Command shortcuts on the right puts C & V in closer proximity to a Ctrl key.
-- Command shortcuts on the right enforces using both hands with the harder-to-reach left Ctrl key.
-- Q is the least frequent remaining letter, and is placed in the hardest-to-reach remaining key location.
-- Q is in the upper left key in the QWERTY layout, so will be easy to remember.

-### Step 3: Arrange the remaining letters
+### Step 2: Arrange the remaining letters (except for command characters Z,X,C,V)

-#### Left shortcuts:
+I reserve the familiar location of the bottom left row for common command shortcut letters Z, X, C, and V, and place Q and J, the least common letters (after Z) in the hardest-to-reach locations:

 #### E, T, A, O, I, N, S, R, H, **L, D**, [C], U, **M, F, P, G, W, Y, B**, [V], **K**, [X], [J], [Q], [Z]

-                   -  -  U  -        -  R  -  -  Q
+                   -  -  U  -        -  R  -  -  [Q]
-                   I  O  E  A        H  T  S  N  J
+                   I  O  E  A        H  T  S  N  [J]
-                   V  Z  X  C        -  -  -  -
+                   *  *  *  *        -  -  -  -

-#### Right shortcuts:
-#### E, T, A, O, I, N, S, R, H, **L, D**, [C], U, **M, F, P, G, W**, [Y], **B**, [V], **K**, [X], **J**, [Q], [Z]

-                   Q  -  U  -        -  S  R  Y  Z
+### Step 3: Add command shortcut characters

+Arrange the common command characters (Z,X,C,V) in the bottom left row:

+                   K  P  U  Y        G  R  D  W  [Q]
-                   I  O  E  A        H  T  N  C  X
+                   I  O  E  A        H  T  S  N  [J]
-                   -  -  -  -        -  -  -  V
+                   V  Z  X  C        L  B  F  M

+I choose the sequence V,Z,X,C so that the more frequent letters V and C are accessible by folding the smaller fingers, repeated shortcuts V and Z (paste and undo) are closer to the Ctrl/Cmd key, and the sequence is close to the familiar Z,X,C,V (with V on the left side).

 ### Step 4.
 Arrange punctuation marks in easy-to-remember places